ludlovian/pipe/README.md

 The writer end has the following attributes & methods

 ### .write
-`await writer.write(value)`
+`writer.write(value)`

 Writes a value into the pipe.
-May block if the buffer is full, so you should `await` it.

 ### .close
-`await writer.close()`
+`writer.close()`

 Puts an end-of-pipe marker into the pipe.
 When the reader gets this, it will finish iteration.
+Any subsequent writes or throws will be ignored.

 ### .throw
-`await writer.throw(error)`
+`writer.throw(error)`

 Writes an error into the pipe.
 When the reader gets this, it will throw.
-This also closes the pipe.
+This will also close the pipe.

-### .closed

-Signifies if the pipe is closed (i.e. either an error or end-of-pipe message has been written).

-Any further attempt to write/throw will result in a `Pipe closed` error.